 Community Information and Comment Session

-For applications, other than a Plan of Subdivision, the Ward Councillor or the applicant may request that staff hold a community information session to hear comments and concerns, provide technical clarification and to explain the development review process.
+For applications, the Ward Councillor or the applicant may request that staff hold a community information session to hear comments and concerns, provide technical clarification and to explain the development review process.
 Notice of the session is sent to the organizations and members of the public who provided comments at an earlier stage in the process.
 This notice may also include an advertisement in the local newspaper.
 At these sessions, the applicant and or the applicant's agent present details about the proposed development.

 Staff work with the applicant, Ward Councillor, community organizations and the general public to resolve any issues or problems identified with the application.
 Following this resolution, the assigned staff prepare either a Departmental Delegated Authority Report, in the case of delegated approvals, or a Departmental Committee Report for applications not under delegated authority or where delegated authority has been withdrawn: these reports establish the Department's position on the application.